-Wave1 is a for-profit, venture backed startup building cheap, instant money transfer to and within Africa.
-Since launching in 2015, we’ve become by far the biggest remitter to Kenya and Ghana, saving our users and recipients over $100 million so far.
-Our biggest source of expected future impact is building mobile money systems within Africa, which will have an orders-of-magnitude bigger impact if it succeeds.
+Wave is a for-profit, venture backed startup building cheap, instant money transfer within various countries in Africa.
+Since launching in 2018, we’ve become by far the biggest money transfer service in Senegal, used by over 50% of the adult population every month, and saving our users over $100 million so far.
+Our roadmap is to expand throughout Africa and launch every other type of financial service our users need, which we expect to have an orders-of-magnitude bigger impact if we succeed.

 Wave’s mission is to improve the world, not to make money.
 Despite that, we operate more like a tech company than a social enterprise.
 Our investors are venture capitalists trying to make a high return, and they hold us to the same standards of growth rate and unit economics as any developed-world startup.
 This might seem like a downside (surely it would be easier to directly optimize for impact rather than have pressure from investors to make money?), but for us it’s actually increased our impact in two ways.
 First, the pressure to grow quickly forces us to make our product better and scale faster, so we help more people by a larger amount.
 Second, since we’ve done really well by for-profit investors' standards, we can raise much more money than a nonprofit or social enterprise.